chrisking/personalens/docs/GettingStartedCloud9.md

 cp -R img ../data/ml-100k/
 ```

-The last thing to define before running the application is the Django configuration for this environment.
+The last thing to define before running thes application is the Django configuration for this environment.
 Paste these lines to finish the configuration

 ```